gandalfsaxe/ecmi2017/README.md

 1. Show our results
 2. Document how to use the code.

 The second point is especially crucial because we had just 5 days to work this problem; there was no time to make the code structured or pretty.
-This README therefore serves as a guide for using the code, the following not-so-pretty workflows of obtaining road graph data, obtaining route solutions and visualizing them using Google Maps API.

 # Introduction